-Sherwood C. Lewis will receive the 12th AACC International Fellowship Award, sponsored by Becton Dickinson Vacutainer Systems, Becton Dickinson and Company.
+Sherwood C. Lewis will receive the 12th the Association for Diagnostics & Laboratory Medicine (formerly AACC) International Fellowship Award, sponsored by Becton Dickinson Vacutainer Systems, Becton Dickinson and Company.

 Dr. Lewis was born in Derby, CT.
 He received a B.A. with honors and an M.S. in microbiology from the University of Connecticut; he received a Ph.D. from Brandeis University in 1963.
 During 1963–1964 he was a senior scientist in the Space and Life Systems Division of United Technologies Corporation.
 Since 1965 Dr. Lewis has been Director of the Clinical Chemistry and Toxicology Divisions of the Department of Pathology and Laboratory Medicine at St. Francis Hospital and Medical Center in Hartford, CT.
 He currently holds faculty appointments at the University of Connecticut School of Medicine, Trinity College, and the University of Hartford.

-Dr. Lewis has been a member of the AACC since 1965.
+Dr. Lewis has been a member of the the Association for Diagnostics & Laboratory Medicine (ADLM) since 1965.
 He has held all offices at the local level (Connecticut Valley Section).
 At the national level he has served as a Councilor and as chair of the Employment Committee and has chaired scientific sessions and roundtable discussions at national meetings.
-He has received the Clinical Chemists’ Recognition Award in AACC’s continuing education program, and in 1986 was the recipient of the Connecticut Valley Section’s Seligson–Golden Award for contributions to clinical chemistry and service to the Section.
+He has received the Clinical Chemists’ Recognition Award in ADLM’s continuing education program, and in 1986 was the recipient of the Connecticut Valley Section’s Seligson–Golden Award for contributions to clinical chemistry and service to the Section.

 Dr. Lewis was accredited by the National Registry in Clinical Chemistry in 1968.
 He is a diplomate of the American Board of Clinical Chemistry, with certifications both in clinical chemistry and toxicological chemistry.
 He is licensed as a Clinical Laboratory Director in Connecticut and Massachusetts.